smiergahttu/LBKfoothillsPL/README.md

 files:
 -- LBK_fthlls.csv
 -- LBK_fthlls_ref.txt
------ radiocarbon data and sources for LBK sites in foothills area in SE Poland used in model (as published in Oberc et al. 2022, Tab 1).
+----- radiocarbon data and sources for LBK sites in foothills area in SE Poland used in model (a subset of data aggregated in Oberc et al. 2022, Tab 1).

 -- dens_LBKfoothlsPL.R
 ----- R script for binned probability distribution out of Gaussian Mixture density estimation ('BchronDensity' function).